rp9959/Dice/Readme.md

 *INSTRUCTION BEFORE RUNNING THE PROJECT:*

 Please configure the database as per your requirement in "*application.properties*" file.
-Plesae refer to readMe.pdf in the github repository for better formatted view.
+Please refer to readMe.pdf in the github repository for better formatted view of Sample Outputs.

 Contents: